Today's ForecastHigh:Low:-3°

 Mi’kmaw Culture

 As the founding people of Nova Scotia, the Mi’kmaq are the predominant Aboriginal group, with archaeological evidence that traces the Mi’kmaq back at least 4,000 years in Yarmouth & Acadian Shores.
-Today, the Acadia First Nation is one of 13 designated Mi’kmaq Bands/First Nations in the province.
+Today, the Wasoqup’aq First Nation (formerly Acadia First Nation) is one of 13 designated Mi’kmaq Bands/First Nations in the province.
 It encompasses six reserves — the largest of which is the Yarmouth Reserve, which was established in 1887 and considered its central hub.

 Welcoming, inclusive, and multi-generational, the Mi’kmaq are “unique, self-sufficient, sustainable and successful protecting its waterways and lands, and values the traditions, people, culture and spirituality, carefully utilizing its assets and strengths for sustainability, jobs, culture and recreation.”